ESP32-DevKitC V4 Getting Started Guide¶

 Note on C15¶

-- If users output clock on GPIO0, C15 may impact the clock output.
+If you output clock on GPIO0, C15 may impact the signal

 Start Application Development¶

-Before powering up the ESP32-DevKitC, please make sure that the board has been received in good condition with no obvious signs of damage.
+Before powering up your ESP32-DevKitC V4, please make sure that the board is in good condition with no obvious signs of damage.